Countdown scam warnings

 All our Facebook competitions are featured on our Facebook page and all our Onecard Competitions are featured on our website so you can always check if an offer or promotion is legitimate.
 If you have any doubts, please contact us immediately on 0800 40 40 40.

 From time to time, we do send out promotional text message communications to those customers who are opted in to receive them.
 These messages will come from the number 800.
-To see if you are opted in to get text messages from us, make sure you're logged in to your Onecard account, and then check your Text Settings under "Your Profile".
+To see if you are opted in to get text messages from us, make sure you're signed in to your Onecard account, and then check your Text Settings under "Your Profile".
 Here, you can also opt out of text message communications from us.

 For our online shopping customers, you will receive text message updates about your order from the number 4141 for Delivery and 5872 for Pick Up.